jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 that programmer productivity matters.
 So Adrian Cockcroft was cloud architect at Netflix.
 Now he is at Battery Ventures.

 How many people think Java goes in the blank?
-OK, so we know.
+OK.
+So we know.
 We know this.
 There is something about Java that makes it not suitable for this blank.
 So maybe we can tease that apart.